What is CBD?

 - Who has to comply?

 - Is disclosure always required?

 - Future developments

-The CBD Program requires most sellers and lessors of office space of 2,000 square metres to obtain a Building Energy Efficiency Certificate (BEEC) before the building goes on the market for sale, lease or sublease.
+The CBD Program requires most sellers and lessors of office space of 2,000 square metres (1000 square metres from 1 July 2017) to obtain a Building Energy Efficiency Certificate (BEEC) before the building goes on the market for sale, lease or sublease.

 BEECs are valid for up to 12 months and include:

 - the building's National Australian Built Environment Rating System (NABERS) Energy star rating